smartdevicelink/sdl_evolution/proposals/NNNN-Add-new-SDL-System-Structure-using-Mediation-Application.md

  - Addition of the function to reacquire information (such as Policy table etc.) when connecting to another HU

 ###### 3. To SDL Core
- - There is no changes from current SDL Core.
+ - There are no changes from current SDL Core.

 ###### 4. To SDL HMI
  - Addition of the guideline for development of HU.
 (Implementation is handled by each OEM.)